 Highgate Cemetery is asking for ideas on how to be a sustainable place of burial for years to come.
 This is important for many reasons.
 Firstly, it’s easily the best known Cemetery in the UK and the fact its publically seeking opinion on its future is big news.
 Secondly, because of its age, the board […]Read More How Do You Solve a Problem Like Highgate?

-by Sheldon As the world goes mad and Summer has made way for Autumn, on a rare day off I decided to have a stroll around North London, in a haven of peace and tranquility.
-And it wasn’t around a Cemetery.
+As the world goes mad and Summer has made way for Autumn, on a rare day off I decided to have a stroll around North London.
+It wasn’t around a Cemetery, for once.
 I know, I know.
-Considering that 75% of us decide to be cremated nowadays, […]Read More Ashes to Ashes
+Considering that 75% of us decide to be cremated nowadays, I thought I’d take a slight tangent from […]Read More Ashes to Ashes

 On a sunny day in May, I went for a walk and photo outing.
 Beckenham Crematorium and Cemetery, located in the London Borough of Bromley.
 It was an intrinsic part of my childhood, and is probably the reason that I found Sheldon’s original proposal for trips to all 7 of the Magnificent London cemeteries so […]Read More ‘A Quiet, Beautiful Slope About a Mile On The Southern Side of Crystal Palace’